impleri/player-skills/readme.md

 });
 ```

-## KubeJS Restrictions API
+### Shared Restrictions API

-The various xSkills mods utilize a shared Restrictions API for managing restrictions.
-These are contained within
-PlayerSkills but are surfaced in the dependent mod.
-These are documented here in order to keep documentation as
-up-to-date as possible and the other mods may link back to here.

-### ID Parsing

-Creating restrictions can be tedious.
-In order to help reduce that, all restriction identifiers as well as dimension and
-biome facets share the same identifier parsing.
-This means that string identifiers can be used (e.g. `minecraft:zombie`)
-as well as mod IDs (e.g. `minecraft:*` or `@minecraft`) and tags (`#minecraft:desert` or `#desert`) can be used where
-appropriate.
-Note that not everything uses tags (e.g. dimensions), so it won't work with those.
+Restrictions are build as chained calls in CraftTweaker (
+e.g. `SomeRestrictions.create("target").condition(player => true).save()`).
+These methods are available for every
+restriction.

+- `save`: Completes the building of this restriction and adds the restriction to the registry.

-### Condition Methods
+#### Condition Methods

-- `if`: Sets the condition which must evaluate to true in order to apply.
-This is a callback function with a signature
+- `condition`: Sets the condition which must evaluate to true in order to apply.
+This is a callback function with a
+  signature
   of `Player -> Boolean`.
 Example: `.if(player => player.cannot('harvest', 5))`
 - `unless`: Sets the condition which must evaluate to false.
 The callback function is the same as `if`

-### Facet Methods
+#### Facet Methods

 - `inDimension`: Adds a facet to the restriction applying to the restriction target (entity, block) only if it is in one
   of the listed dimensions.
 Example: `.inDimension('overworld').inDimension('the_nether')`